WARREN COUNTY COURTHOUSE

 Front Royal, VA 22630

 The Warren County Victim Witness Program is located at the Warren County Public Safety Building at 200 Skyline Vista Drive, Front Royal, VA.
 The Victim Witness Program helps victims receive fair and compassionate treatment throughout the criminal justice process.
-Serving the Town of Front Royal and the County of Warren, the Victim Witness Program is staffed by a full-time director, Candy Dixon.
+Serving the Town of Front Royal and the County of Warren, the Victim Witness Program is staffed by a full-time director.
 The primary goals of the program are to help you understand the process of the criminal justice process, provide you with information regarding your case and provide you with referrals for community services.

 DEFINITION OF A VICTIM: